 |Academic Career Support Center|

-The Career Development Center provides personalized career path support focusing on private consultation (94% of students use the service).
+The Career Development Center provides personalized career path support focusing on private consultation.
 Based on the international perspective and communication skills students have developed during their studies at AIU and study abroad, our graduates work for companies and organizations that operate internationally or that strive to become more global.

 Some of our graduates also go on to graduate school.
 It is our role as a liberal arts university to establish the process for our students to spend four years at Akita International University as the period to determine their interests and assist them in preparing them to study in graduate school to gain further expertise.

 Students also give each other advice on employment and further education.
 The close-knit atmosphere created by a focused student body allow students to build strong relationships with each other, where senior students are also willing to look after their juniors.

 The word career was originally used to refer to tracks left by a wheeled vehicle.
 You create something you can call your career as you try your hardest to make every day count.

 Career design is a compulsory module at our university, and students start to think about their careers in their first year to develop their awareness of career opportunities.
 As soon as students begin their study at our university, we encourage them to think about how they can apply the knowledge and experience they gain in their courses and student life to the real world, as well as think about what kind of people they are and what makes them happy.
 We also encourage them to consider their career options from a broad perspective based on their self-understanding developed through knowledge and experience and help them choose their career paths.

 Internship periods range from two weeks to three months, and students do internships in various places, such as their hometowns, within Akita prefecture, or at companies, government agencies, international organizations and NGOs, in countries where they spend their year abroad.

 - Improvement of communication skills

 - Improvement of adaptability to society